galaxyproject/training-material/topics/statistics/tutorials/FNN/tutorial.md

 > - {% tool [Create deep learning model](toolshed.g2.bx.psu.edu/repos/bgruening/keras_model_builder/keras_model_builder/0.5.0) %}
 >    - *"Choose a building mode"*: `Build a training model`
 >    - *"Select the dataset containing model configuration"*: Select the *Keras Model Config* from the previous step.
->    - *"Do classification or regression?"*: `KerasGClassifier`
+>    - *"Do classification or regression?"*: `KerasGRegressor`
 >    - In *"Compile Parameters"*:
->        - *"Select a loss function"*: `binary_crossentropy`
+>        - *"Select a loss function"*: `mse / MSE / mean_squared_error`
 >        - *"Select an optimizer"*: `Adam - Adam optimizer `
->        - *"Select metrics"*: `acc/accuracy`
+>        - *"Select metrics"*: `mse / MSE / mean_squared_error`
 >    - In *"Fit Parameters"*:
->        - *"epochs"*: `2`
+>        - *"epochs"*: `1000`
->        - *"batch_size"*: `128`
 >    - Click *"Execute"*
 {: .hands_on}

 A loss function measures how different the predicted output is versus the expected output.
-For binary classification problems, we use
-*binary cross entropy* as loss function.
+For regression problems, we use *Mean Squared Error (MSE)* loss function, which averages the sqare of the difference between predicted and actual values for the batch.
 Epochs is the number of times the whole training data is used to train the model.
-Setting *epochs* to 2 means each training example in our dataset is used twice to train our model.
-If we update network weights/biases after all the training data is feed to the network, the training will be very slow (as we have 25000 training examples in our dataset).
-To speed up the training, we present only a subset of the training examples to the network, after which we update the weights/biases. *batch_size* decides the size of this subset.
+Setting *epochs* to 1000 means each training example in our dataset is used 1000 times to train our model.
 The model builder can be downloaded as a zip file.

 ### **Deep learning training and evaluation**